 CMS identifies the importance of digital quality measurement across its priority initiatives (e.g., the Digital Quality Measures [dQM] Strategic Roadmap and the Meaningful Measures Framework).
-Digital PRO-PMs are an important component of the future of healthcare that will elevate the patient's voice in the assessment of healthcare quality while reducing measurement burden.
-However, PRO-PMs compose less than 7 percent of all NQF-endorsed quality measures.
-To increasingly incorporate the patient perspective, measure developers need meaningful resources to help them navigate the development of digital PRO-PMs.
+Digital PRO-PMs are an important component of the future of healthcare, elevating the patient's voice in the assessment of healthcare quality while reducing measurement burden.
+However, PRO-PMs compose only 7 percent of all NQF-endorsed quality measures.
+To increasingly incorporate the patient perspective, measure developers (i.e., the person or team that is developing the digital PRO-PM) need meaningful resources to help them navigate the development of digital PRO-PMs.